Standard Chartered eyes joint deal after backing down in U.S.

 Standard Chartered spokeswoman Julie Gibson said the bank’s policy is not to discuss pending litigation.

 “I don’t think Peter Sands’s reputation has been damaged much by the affair.
-The fact that his robust defence doesn’t quite gel with the size of the fine would be the only real concern,” said one of the banks biggest 40 shareholders.
+The fact that his robust defense doesn’t quite gel with the size of the fine would be the only real concern,” said one of the bank’s biggest 40 shareholders.

 “Last week there was a flat denial of wrongdoing, so this would make $340 million an immense penalty for the 0.1 percent of transactions that supposedly slipped through the net,” he said.